mmoreno43/aws_project/README.md

 ```
 git commit -m "inital push"
 ```

-Now, we move the files to being commited.
+We have just moved the files to being commited.
 We use the "-m" to add a commit message.

-We will now need to add the remote repository (Github) and sync the folder you've create on your local disk (origin) to the remote master  by the following:
+We will now need to add the remote repository (Github) and sync the folder you've created on your local disk (origin) to the remote master by the following:

 ```
 git push -u git@github.com:<yourusername>/aws_project.git master